-Network costs in Flanders and Wallonia are up to 2 times (100 GWh) to 3 times (1000 GWh) lower than the average of all countries in scope of the study.
+Network costs in Flanders and Wallonia are therefore about three times lower than the average of all countries in scope of the study for all consumption profiles and up to six times lower than prices in Germany (for a 1000 GWh consumer).
 It must be noted however, that the energy consumption is assumed to be constant throughout peak hours and that no power peaks occur, nor on a yearly, nor a monthly basis.
 Consumption profiles which do show these peaks, are paying additional network costs for this in Belgium.